 What it is: ANSYS provides software useful for engineering simulation.
 It is used in a variety of different environments from rocket launches to wearable technology.

 How to Obtain it: ANSYS for students can be found at the ANSYS Student Product Downloads.
-For the purposes of teaching/the classroom, the ANSYS Suite can be downloaded from IT @ APSC.
-For research purposes, please contact the ECE Engineering Services CAD manager via ECE Engineering Services.
+For the purposes of teaching and classroom use, the ANSYS Suite can be downloaded from IT @ APSC.
+For research purposes, we now have local site license via ApSc IT.
+For further information, please contact the ECE Engineering Services CAD manager via ECE Engineering Services.

 What it is: MATLAB is a language for technical computing that combines numeric computation, advanced graphics and visualization, and a high-level programming language.